kkT88/EX188-practices/README.md

 The original repository for the project did not include a license statement.

-For my fork of the project, I have taken the liberty of applying CC-BY-SA-4.0, for the time being.
+For my fork of the project, I have taken the liberty of applying CC-BY-NC-SA-4.0.
 The original author [agreed that CC-BY-SA-4.0 is fine](https://github.com/FWSquatch/do180-practice/issues/1).
+I have added the stipulation that only non-commercial use is allowed.

 # EX180 and EX188 Automated Practice Deployment